How to Start a Home-Based Business

 - Can I make a sufficient income from that?

-For instance, suppose that you, being a creative person, are able to make beautiful quilts.
-However, because of the time involved, you're only able to make two quilts per month.
-You discover that people are willing to pay $200 for each quilt you produce.
-The math says that you would have, therefore, an income of $400 per month.
-(Actually less, as there will be expenses related to quilt production, such as cloth and thread, to deduct from this amount.)
+For instance, suppose that you want to start a creative business using your sewing skills to make homemade quilts.
+Because of the time involved, you're only able to make two quilts per month.
+You discover that people are willing to pay $300 for each quilt you produce.
+That produces revenue of $600 per month, minus the cost of expenses related to quilt production and advertising.

-Many people are under the impression that working through a business plan is only necessary if you're going to be looking for a business loan.
-But the primary reason to do a business plan is to find out if your business idea has a chance of becoming a successful business.
+Business plans aren't just necessary for startups seeking a business loan.
+The primary reason to create a business plan is to find out if your idea has a chance of becoming successful.

 Once you've chosen a home-based business idea you're passionate about, write a business plan, including: